TradingView – A Complete Beginner’s Guide – Your Best Platform for Charting and Technical Analysis (with PDF)

 Types of Accounts and Pricing

-There are four types of accounts in TradingView: Free – Pro – Pro+ and Premium.
+There are four types of accounts in TradingView: Free – Essential – Plus and Premium.

-Personally, I have tried and used Pro for a long time as it comes with no ads, 2 charts per layout, at least 5 indicators per chart, unlimited templates and watchlists.
+Personally, I have tried and used Plus for a long time.
+It comes with no ads, 4 charts per layout, at least 10 indicators per chart, unlimited templates and watchlists.

 This is perfect for my trading needs and the yearly cost is covered with a few well executed trades only.